Editors Reads Verdict

 Key Takeaways

-- → The creator bears moral responsibility for the created — Victor's abandonment is the novel's true crime
+- → The creator bears full moral responsibility for the created — Victor's abandonment is the novel's true crime

 - → Rejection and isolation produce the monster that love and acceptance would have prevented